 Other booms look similar but have smaller sections which are connected by an inflation tube along the top of the float chambers.
 A blower is connected to the tow end during the deployment.
 When the required air pressure is achieve a valve closes and the air moves to the next section.
 The deployment process taking about 20 min.
 Other models have several sections.
 Each chamber must be inflated separately.

-Along dock walls the use of a quick rope rising mooring made from a rope with a weight on the end, this can be steel or concrete but not an anchor as they always get caught on the boom skirt when the job is finished.
+Along dock walls the use of a quick rope rising mooring made from a rope with a weight on the end, don't let it reach the bottom or the tension will be lost, This weight can be steel or concrete but not an anchor as they always get caught on the boom skirt when the job is finished.
 The first rope is threaded through the shackels on the tow end.

 These units may be used instead of conventional anchoring.
 They can help to catch oil that may run off the deck or quay side by holding the boom off a vessels side not allowing wind to push it against the side.